Analyzing Roivant Sciences Ltd’s (ROIV) Stock earnings per share and revenue

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 34.72 percent of Roivant Sciences Ltd shares are owned by insiders, and 51.53 percent are held by financial institutions.
-Venker Eric, the Chief Operating Officer at Roivant Sciences Ltd (ROIV) has sold 106,430 shares of firm on Sep 08 at a price of $12.19 against the total amount of $1.3 million.
-In another inside trade, Kumar Rakhi, Chief Accounting Officer of Roivant Sciences Ltd (NASDAQ:ROIV) sold 99,350 shares of the firm on Sep 08 for a total worth of $1.21 million at a price of $12.18.
-An inside trade which took place on Sep 06, Chief Operating Officer of Roivant Sciences Ltd Venker Eric sold 5,926 shares of firm against total price of $70223.0 at the cost of $11.85 per share.
+SVF Investments (UK) Ltd, the 10% Owner at Roivant Sciences Ltd (ROIV) has sold 10,000,000 shares of firm on Sep 28 at a price of $12.60 against the total amount of $126.0 million.
+In another inside trade, Gold Daniel Allen, Director of Roivant Sciences Ltd (NASDAQ:ROIV) sold 10,000,000 shares of the firm on Sep 28 for a total worth of $115.5 million at a price of $11.55.
+An inside trade which took place on Sep 28, Director by Deputization of Roivant Sciences Ltd QVT Financial LP sold 10,000,000 shares of firm against total price of $115.5 million at the cost of $11.55 per share.